BlockCreatorsNetwork/BlockCreators/README.md

 # The Plan

+This part is still up for discussion on if a network is needed for the governance, or just a multi-sig for voting.

 The BlockCreators network will be built using the **Cosmos SDK framework**.
 A generalized framework that simplifies the process of building secure blockchain applications on top of Tendermint BFT.
 It is based on two major principles: Modularity & capabilities-based security.